Can't Find the Answer? Ask Us HERE!

 What is Plastic Primer?

 Plastic primers are typically formulated with special bonding agents that help the paint grip the plastic surface and keep paint from peeling off plastic.
-These primers may also have flexible properties, which is important since plastics can expand and contract with temperature changes and especially for soft plastics which flex.
+These primers may also have flexible properties, which is important since plastics can expand and contract with temperature changes — especially soft plastics that flex.

 What's the Best Primer for Soft Plastics?

-Getting paint to stick to soft and flexible plastics, such as rubberized plastics, vinyl, or soft PVC requires a flexible plastic primer.
-Also known as elastomeric primer or adhesion promoter, flexible plastic primer incorporates a flexing agent that allows the primer to strongly bond to soft plastics and provide a strong yet flexible base coat that will move with the plastic.
-Thereby avoiding delamination, cracking and peeling.
+Getting paint to stick to soft and flexible plastics — such as rubberized plastics, vinyl, or soft PVC — requires a flexible plastic primer.
+Also known as elastomeric primer or adhesion promoter, flexible plastic primer incorporates a flexing agent that allows the primer to strongly bond to soft plastics and provide a strong yet flexible base coat that will move with the plastic, avoiding delamination, cracking, and peeling.

-A primer that’s not intended for soft plastic won’t work well or may not work at all.
-For example, if a self-etching primer, which is designed for materials like metal and hard plastic can’t flex with soft plastic to remain adhered.
-Potentially leading to the primer and top coat cracking and peeling.
+A primer not intended for soft plastic won't work well or may not work at all.
+A self-etching primer designed for metal or hard plastic cannot flex with soft plastic to remain adhered — potentially causing the primer and top coat to crack and peel.

 KBS Fusion FPP - Flexible Plastics Primer